Aveglia/vAMPirus/helpmeoutsome.md

 A test dataset is provided in the vAMPirus/example_data.
 To ensure that vAMPirus is set up properly before running with your own data, you can run:

-`nextflow run vAMPirusv0.1.0.nf -c ./example_data/vampirus_test.config -with-conda /PATH/TO/miniconda3/env/vAMPirus`
+`nextflow run vAMPirusv0.1.0.nf -c ./example_data/vampirus_test.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --testing`

 # Quick Notes Before Running vAMPirus